yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-1-Assignments.md

 ###Assignment 2 - Create a Personal HTML/CSS Site
 `< 5 hours`

 For this assignment, you should design and build a simple website introducing yourself to the class.
+This website should:
-At a minimum you should use at least 5 types of html tags and 5 types of css styles.
-If you already know any JS, you can optionally put in a javascript function or two.
+- use at least 5 types of html tags
+- use at least 5 types of css styles
+- if you already know any javascript, you can optionally put in a javascript function or two.

 It's possible to spend an indefinitely amount of time creating a website that truly expresses yourself, but please limit yourself to just a few hours - 5 maximum.
 You should create your website in [JSFiddle](http://jsfiddle.net).
 It won't be possible to view the site in its own window from here very easily, and that's okay for now.
-We'll go over more shortly.

 As part of this assignment, you should read through and refer to Shay Howe's [Basic and Advanced Guides to HTML & CSS](http://learn.shayhowe.com).
-There are additional resources under [[Resources]], but you do not have to read them at this time.
+There are even more HTML/CSS resources under [[Resources]], but you do not have to read them at this time.

 ## Submission